Don't Visit Cao Bang, Vietnam Without Knowing These 7 Things!

 Ban Gioc Waterfall

-About 1h30 drive from the city of Cao Bang, Ban Gioc Waterfall stands tall as one of Southeast Asia's greatest natural wonders and the largest waterfall in Vietnam, perched right on the border between China and Vietnam (Ban Gioc and Detain falls - 德天瀑布).
-With a colossal drop over 60 meters high and spanning 300 meters wide, it tumbles down in cascading layers of rock, creating a dazzling mist.
+About a 1.5-hour drive from Cao Bang to Ban Gioc Waterfalls, this scenic natural wonder stands as one of Southeast Asia's greatest and the largest waterfall in Vietnam, perched on the border between China and Vietnam (Ban Gioc and Detain Falls - 德天瀑布).
+It is also known as the fourth largest border waterfall in the world.
+With a colossal drop of over 60 meters and a width of 300 meters, it cascades down in layers of rock, creating a mist that dazzles.
+When you take a boat near the falls, it is even more breathtaking than you can imagine.

-Near the falls lies Truc Lam Buddhist Temple, a perfect spot to recharge and commune with nature.
-Imagine gazing out over the plains, the distant murmur of Ban Gioc Falls serenading you, while lush green mountains cradle you.
-Located on the Quay Son River, Ban Gioc Falls is undoubtedly one of the natural wonders not to be missed during your visit to Northern Vietnam.
+Near the falls lies Truc Lam Buddhist Temple, a peaceful spot to recharge and connect with nature.
+Climbing to the top of the temple offers a panoramic view of the plains, with the soothing sound of Ban Gioc Falls in the distance, while lush green mountains surround you.
+Located on the Quay Son River, Ban Gioc Waterfalls is truly one of the natural wonders not to be missed during your visit to Northern Vietnam.

 Not far away, the Nguom Ngao Cave, which was created over 400 million years ago, offers visitors more than 2 km of a phenomenal experience that feels like stepping into a magical territory filled with wondrous stalactites and stalagmites.